jpetazzo/jpetazzo.github.io/_posts/2019-01-22-docker-compose-kubernetes-1-en.markdown

-When getting started with containers, I usually suggest to follow this plan:
+When getting started with containers, I usually suggest following this plan:

-- write a Dockerfile for one service, part of one application, so that this service can run in a container;
+- write a Dockerfile for one service, i.e. one component of your application, so that this service can run in a container;
 - run the other services of that app in containers as well, by writing more Dockerfiles or using pre-built images;